arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/effects/io/README.md

 ### async

 Mainly used to integrate with existing frameworks that have asynchronous calls.
+If the frameworks allow cancelation, use `cancelable` instead.

 It requires a function that provides a callback parameter and it expects for the user to start an operation using the other framework.
 The callback parameter has to be invoked with an `Either<Throwable, A>` once the other framework has completed its execution.